 Chief Executive Officer

 A veteran Silicon Valley entrepreneur, Ben was appointed CEO of Wanderful Media to spearhead the media industry’s major effort to extend its considerable national reach for retail advertisers to the digital realm.
-Wanderful Media owns and operates Find&Save, a comprehensive collection of local sales available on FindnSave.com, mobile and tablet apps, and on the shopping tab of newspaper sites across the country.
+Under Ben’s leadership, Wanderful Media has expanded into one of the largest retail-focused mobile media companies – engaging 300MM (160MM US) consumers via shopping apps, mobile and regional networks.
+Wanderful Media owns and operates Find&Save, CoffeeTable, the Wanderful Mobile Network and the Wanderful Regional Network.

 Prior to Wanderful Media, Ben was the president of Reply!
 Media after selling a profitable MerchantCircle to Reply! for a significant return in 2011.
 Ben was co-founder and CEO of MerchantCircle, where he built the largest network of local businesses on the web and one of the fastest growing local advertising networks.